 While the underpinning scientific principles behind many Quantum Technology applications are well understood, practical implementation has proved challenging until now.
 For Quantum Technology to fulfil its potential requires orders of magnitude reduction in size, weight, power consumption and cost compared to many of the current generation of laboratory demonstrators.
 In addition, the instrument must be reliable in real-world environments where it will be exposed to vibrations, shocks and temperature changes during operation.

 The FLAME laser meets these challenges by moving beyond the established norms of laboratory-based scientific lasers and instead making use of packaging techniques more normally employed in the manufacture of high-reliability telecoms devices.
-Alter Technology (formerly Optocap) space-qualified processes are utilised to minimise size and maximise stability and reliability.
+Alter Technology UK space-qualified processes are utilised to minimise size and maximise stability and reliability.

-The resulting laser module lends itself to usage in applications both in the lab, and within robust portable instruments.
-The FLAME is ideally suited for use in laser cooling, trapping and repumping.
-These operations are key to many Quantum Technology applications based upon cold atoms, such as atomic clocks, gravimeters and inertial navigation units
+The resulting laser module lends itself to usage in applications both in the lab and within robust portable instruments.
+The FLAME is ideally suited for laser cooling, trapping, and repumping.
+These operations are key to many Quantum Technology applications based upon cold atoms, such as atomic clocks, gravimeters, and inertial navigation units

-The FLAME product has been developed in conjunction with Alter Technology UK technology partner, Fraunhofer UK, at the Fraunhofer Centre for Applied Photonics, Glasgow UK.
+The FLAME product has been developed in conjunction with Alter Technology UK’s technology partner, Fraunhofer UK, at the Fraunhofer Centre for Applied Photonics, Glasgow, UK.

 Do you have questions?
 Contact us!

 - SPACE TALKS 8 | Innovating in Quantum Technologies for Space.
 The University perspective. - February 6, 2023

 - High Current, High Temperature Edge-Wound Inductors - January 13, 2023